finbourne/lusid-sdk-java-preview/sdk/docs/CounterpartiesApi.md

 # **deleteCreditSupportAnnex**
 > AnnulSingleStructuredDataResponse deleteCreditSupportAnnex(scope, code)

-[EXPERIMENTAL] Delete the CSA of given scope and code, assuming that it is present.
+[EXPERIMENTAL] Delete the Credit Support Annex of given scope and code

-Delete the specified CSA from a single scope.
+Delete the specified Credit Support Annex from a single scope.
 The response will return either detail of the deleted item, or an explanation (failure) as to why this did not succeed.
 It is important to always check for any unsuccessful response.

 ### Example
 ```java